The Beatles: Rare edition White Album up for auction after donated to charity shop

-An original copy of The Beatles' 1968 White Album is being auctioned by a charity shop.
-The rare album, which was handed to The British Heart Foundation Sutton Coldfield branch, has been listed on the charity’s eBay account.
+An original copy of The Beatles’ White Album from 1968, which was donated to the British Heart Foundation, has sold for an incredible £2,350.
+The rare edition of the record was donated to the charity shop in Sutton Coldfield and listed on the charity’s eBay site.

 The band’s album - which was originally released on November 22, 1968 - is believed to be incredibly rare, as it is one of the original versions of the album among the 10,000 copies that had been sold.